shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 At level 3, you can’t contain your chaos as it spreads.

 When a creature touched by your chaos casts a spell or makes an attack, that spell or attack is also touched by your chaos.
-A spells that is touched by your chaos causes everything it targets or in its area of effect to also be touched by your chaos.
+A spell that is touched by your chaos causes everything it targets or in its area of effect to also be touched by your chaos.

 A creature and/or object remains touched by your chaos until: